software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 The Product Owner came up with a feature for the application if we run out of work during the Sprint:

-> "The user should be able to get rid of reading recommendations they have added.
-The reading recommendation list should have a "Delete" button for each reading recommendation that is added by the user.
-Clicking the button should delete the reading recommendation.
-User should only be able to delete reading recommendations which they have added."
+> "The category filter on the reading recommendation list is very useful for finding the right things to read.
+But it would even more useful if a user would be able to filter reading recommendations based on their title or description.
+>
+> There could be a search field in the reading recommendation list page.
+If either the title or the description of a reading recommendation contains the keyword typed in to the field, the reading recommendation would be listed.
+If there's no keyword, all the reading recommendations would be listed."
 >
 > -- The Product Owner